lyds-jane/unit2/README.md

 In order to learn Arduino, we experimented with TinkerCad and the Arduino kits to build circuits.
 Below is a photo of a traffic light model we built, along with a section of the code used for it.

 ![Arduino Circuit](IMG_5886.PNG)
+Fig. 3 - Traffic light

+This photo shows the traffic light circuit, one of the first circuits we built to learn about the use of arduino.

 ```.c
 void red()